LunaSeikaku/SEIGABOT/README.txt

 	- Touhou characters have various rarities
 		- If a duplicate Touhou is found by a Player, their original Touhou moves to the next higher rarity
 	- Single and team battles, from 1v1, to 6v6, to theoretically XvX
+		- Uses numpy and PIL for creation of team images (lineup of your characters) without compromising overhead
 	- Status effects, critical hits, misses and more
 	- Elemental system
 - Battles play out in real time on Discord, as messages provide an ongoing battle feed